 The game’s extensive history of lore, depth of character customisation and beautiful graphics make it a prime candidate for indulging in a bit of make-believe.
 Here, talented writers and creators bring the world to life through their narrative and co-creation of story.

 To get involved, your best bet is to head over to the main ESO RP website, do a bit of research into the lore, find inspiration for your character’s backstory and then jump right in by meeting fellow role players.
 You can also check out our list of Elder Scrolls Online roleplay guilds.

 How to Improve Elder Scrolls Online

-You know the answer to “is ESO worth playing in 2021” (yes) and you know that the game is extremely well balanced with plenty to do.
+You know the answer to “is ESO still worth playing” (yes) and you know that the game is extremely well balanced with plenty to do.
 But, it isn’t perfect.